exogen/graphbrainz/README.md

 * **`PORT`**: Port number to use, if running the standalone server.

 When running the standalone server, [dotenv][] is used to load these variables from a `.env` file, if one exists in the current working directory.
+This just makes it more convenient to launch the server with certain settings.
 See the [dotenv][] package for more information.

 ### Debugging